mgamanho/OracleTSAM/samples/brokerapp/Readme.md

 When deployment goes well, you can log in to TSAM at http://localhost:7001/tsam

 ## The demo environment is ready to use.

+Access any of the nodes using *docker exec*

+e.g. to log into the broker domain

+    docker exec -i -t brokerapp_broker_1 /bin/bash